tmward/tcga/README.md

 figures/tables for the 2021 American Society of Colon and Rectal Surgeons (ASCRS) Annual Scientific Meeting presentation, number SP45,
 titled: "Tumor Genotypes Account for Survival Differences in Right and Left-sided Colon Cancers".
-This presentation will be presented in the Plenary Abstract Session III: Colorectal Cancer and Other Neoplasia.
+This presentation was presented in the Plenary Abstract Session III: Colorectal Cancer and Other Neoplasia.
-Additionally, it was submitted for publication consideration to Diseases of the Colon and Rectum.
+Additionally, it was submitted for publication consideration to Colorectal Disease.

 # Overview of repository contents